Daniel-KM/Omeka-S-module-Contribute/README.md

 - Make the token optional (allow anybody to edit).
 - Manage the fillable fields with a language, so it will simplify validation of translation.
+- Finalize value resources.
+- Finalize select for resources (dynamic api query via chosen-select).
+- Create an admin browse page with all corrections.

 Warning